 People with hepatitis also need to mindful about taking pain relief medication.
 Please read the article ‘Pain relief and your liver‘ from issue 12 of Talking Hep C.

-This will help you cope better with hepatitis C and will also help avoid other liver problems such as fatty liver disease.
+Having a healthy lifestyle will help you cope better with hepatitis C. It will also help avoid other liver problems such as fatty liver disease.
 Fatty liver is a condition where excess fat builds up inside the cells within the liver.
 Fatty liver may speed up the progression of scarring in people with chronic hepatitis C.

 If you experience symptoms such as no energy, low concentration or not wanting to exercise or eat, you can do simple things to help such as: